UoM-ResPlat-DevOps/SpartanIntro/Lessons/Lesson_1.md

 -- *Slide* --
 ### Part 3: Environment Modules  Commands
 * The are two implementations of environment modules.
-The classic modules system is available on the Edward HPC, and the newer Lmod is on Spartan.
+The classic modules system was available on the Edward HPC, and the newer Lmod is on Spartan.
 LMod is considered superior for hierarchies of modules.
 -- *Slide End* --

 -- *Slide* --